No surprises – the main Easter traditions in Austria revolve around…eggs.

 Decorated Easter eggs

 Decorating eggshells is a popular tradition that dates back centuries.
 The egg’s contents are blown out, then the outside painted or otherwise coloured using beads, fabrics or whatever material catches your imagination.
-Egg-shaped decorations are also made from other materials, such as wood or polystyrene (popular for Kindergartens).
+Egg-shaped decorations are also made from wood, plastic, or polystyrene (popular for Kindergartens).

 At Vienna’s Easter markets, you’ll see basket after basket of the things, particularly at the Freyung market.

 But what do you do with your decorated eggs?